 Registration in the REX database is valid throughout the customs territory of the EU and therefore the REX number assigned to an exporter may be used irrespective of the place where products are declared for exportation and the country of export.

 The REX database does not require exporters to specify the countries for which the registration has been completed for.
-Therefore, an exporter already holding a REX number for purposes of exporting to GSP (Generalized System of Preferences) beneficiary countries, may use the same REX number for purposes of exporting to Vietnam.
+Therefore, an exporter already holding a REX number for purposes of exporting to GSP (Generalized Scheme of Preferences) beneficiary countries, may use the same REX number for purposes of exporting to Vietnam.

 Some additional notes on the text of origin statements: